Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: (Threshold) Dominating Set

-\fi We first develop a kernelization algorithm for \BW{} and then we will remove colors at the end.
-Before we present our reduction rules, we prove the following lemma, which will simplify some proofs later in this section.
+We first develop a kernelization algorithm for \BW{} and then we will remove colors at the end.
+We start with an auxiliary lemma which will simplify subsequent proofs in this section.

 \begin{lemma} Let~$(G,k)$ be a Yes-instance of \BW{} and let~$v$ be a simplicial vertex with at least~$r$ neighbors.
-Then, there exists a \bw~$D$ of size at most~$k$ such that $v \notin D$. \end{lemma} \iflong \begin{proof} Suppose that~$G$ has a \bw~$D$ of size at most~$k$.
+Then, there exists a \bw~$D$ of size at most~$k$ such that $v \notin D$. \end{lemma} \begin{proof} Suppose that~$G$ has a \bw~$D$ of size at most~$k$.
 We are immediately done if~$v \notin D$, so we can assume that~$v \in D$.
 If~$N[v] \subseteq D$, then~$D \setminus \{ v \}$ is a \bw{} of size at most~$k$.
-Otherwise, there is a vertex $u \in N(v) \setminus D$ and $(D \setminus \{ v \}) \cup \{ u \}$ is a \bw{} of size at most~$k$ not containing $v$. \end{proof} \fi
+Otherwise, there is a vertex $u \in N(v) \setminus D$ and $(D \setminus \{ v \}) \cup \{ u \}$ is a \bw{} of size at most~$k$ not containing~$v$. \end{proof}

-We first aim to bound the number of black vertices.
-Our first reduction rule exploits the fact that any \bw{} includes at least~$r$ vertices in~$C$, where~$C$ is a maximal clique containing sufficiently many black vertices.
+Our algorithm is outlined as follows.
+We begin with \Cref{lemma:findclique}, which finds some clique~$C$ of one of two types, whenever the graph has a vertex $v$ with $\rho := \ramsey(ck, ck^{c - 1} + 1)$ black neighbors.
+The first type of cliques are maximal cliques with many black vertices.
+The second type of cliques are small cliques with a certain large independent set in the common neighborhood.
+We then apply reduction rules to reduce the number of black neighbors of $v$, taking advantage of structural properties of such cliques in $c$-closed graphs.
+More specifically, we use \Cref{rr:clique,rr:cliquei} when $C$ is of the first and second type, respectively.
+We thus end up with an instance in which every vertex has at most $\rho$ black neighbors.
+If there still remain more than $k \rho$ black vertices, then the instance is a No-instance (\Cref{rr-number-blue-vertices}).
+Finally, we obtain an upper bound on the number of white vertices in \Cref{lemma-bound-number-white-vertices} as well.

+\begin{lemma} Suppose that there is a vertex $v$ with at least $\rho = \ramsey(ck, ck^{c - 1} + 1)$ black neighbors.
+Then, we can find in polynomial time a clique $C$ that contains $v$ and is of one of the following types: \begin{enumerate} \item[(1)] $C$ is maximal and contains at least $ck$ black vertices. \item[(2)] $C$ is of size exactly $c - i$ for some $i \in [c - 1]$ and there is an independent set $I \subseteq \bigcap_{v' \in C} N(v')$ of $c k^i + 1$ black vertices such that every vertex outside $C$ has at most $c k^{i - 1}$ neighbors in~$I$. \end{enumerate} \end{lemma} \begin{proof} Recall that given any $c$-closed graph on at least $\ramsey(ck, c k^{c - 1} + 1)$ vertices, we can find in polynomial time a clique of size $ck$ or an independent set of size~$c k^{c - 1}+1$ by \Cref{lemma:ramsey}.
+By applying \Cref{lemma:ramsey} on $G[N(v) \cap B]$, we can thus find (a) a clique~$C'$ of~$ck$ black vertices containing~$v$ or (b) an independent set $I'$ of $c k^{c - 1} + 1$ black vertices in $N(v)$ in polynomial time.